andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 17 beer cans, and a whole bunch of costumes set to a whole bunch of country music."

-The piece is so much about the performing non-performance.
-Everyone is trying to look as if they're not aware that people are looking at them even though all eyes are on them.
+"The piece is so much about the performing non-performance.
+Everyone is trying to look as if they're not aware that people are looking at them even though all eyes are on them."

 <h4 class="article-subheader">"Holy Shit"</h4>